gpillon/k4all/README.md

 4. Once completed, the system will reboot into the new environment.
 5. Take the Coffee (for about 5 to 15 minutes, depending on the hardware, 13 mins on a dual core Intel NUC DN2820FYK - 2013's Hardware).
 6. Follow next steps

-### Building the ISO

-1. Ensure all dependencies (Podman, Docker) are installed.
-2. Run the build script or the GitHub workflow to generate the `k4all` ISO.
-3. The process will embed the required configurations and scripts into the Fedora CoreOS image.

-### Using the ISO

-0. Prepare a good Coffee (Espresso or American, depending on the hardware).
-1. Boot the ISO on the target system.
-2. The installation is fully automated and will format the entire `dev/sda|vda|mmcblk` disk.
-3. Once completed, the system will reboot into the new environment.
-4. Take the Coffee (for about 5 to 15 minutes, depending on the hardware, 13 mins on a dual core Intel NUC DN2820FYK - 11yo Hardware).
-5. Follow next steps

 ## Post-Install
 - **Access Dashboard and Token**: